-In this webinar, Dr. Bill Jenkins and Dr. Martha Burns help us sort fact from fiction.
+In a webinar that aired in 2013, Dr. Bill Jenkins and Dr. Martha Burns help us sort fact from fiction.
 Here are some of the things we learned:

 Myth #1: The Brain is Hardwired – True or False?

 Until the 1990s, neuroscientists believed that the adult brain was indeed hardwired with fixed neural circuits.
 The Decade of the Brain revealed that this view is false—the adult brain is not hardwired and neither is the child brain.
 In fact, learning goes hand in hand with the re-wiring of brain circuits on the fly, a re-organizing ability that lasts throughout our lifetime.

 Myth #2: There are Multiple Intelligences – True or False?